-Join Gini von Courter for an in-depth discussion in this video Understanding Mail Merge, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Understanding Mail Merge, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Here's how Mail Merge works.
 We start with a primary document that we create in Microsoft Word.
 For example, we could use this letter.
 Then we insert structure data that was created elsewhere.
 It might be a table from a database, an Excel spreadsheet, a CSV file, or contacts from Outlook.
 We use that data source, along with this primary document, to create multiple personalized letters, each one individually addressed.
 In Word, Mail Merge always requires two separate files.